Mark D. Shriver: Career

-Shriver is a professor of genetics at the Pennsylvania State University in State College, Pennsylvania.
+Shriver is a Professor of Anthropology at the Pennsylvania State University in State College, Pennsylvania.
 From 2009 to 2010, he was on sabbatical as an associate professor of biology at Morehouse College in Atlanta, Georgia.
 In 2006, he was a visiting professor at both Trinity College Dublin and University College Dublin.

 Personal life

 Shriver has made public the discovery of his own recent West African ancestry (22%).
-In 2007, he married science writer and former broadcast meteorologist Katrina Voss.
+In 2007, he married science writer and former broadcast meteorologist Katrina Voss with whom he has three young children, Hector, Darwin, and Huxley.